-Soil and groundwater remediation can be very expensive, from both a time and cost standpoint.
-Highlands Environmental Solutions has experienced professionals who are well versed in the design, installation, operation of cost-effective soil and groundwater remediation systems.
+Soil and groundwater remediation are very expensive in both time and cost involved in remediating a project site.
+Highlands Environmental Solutions’ experienced professionals save you time and potentially reduce costs.
+Why?
+Because they are well versed in the design, installation, operation of cost-effective soil and groundwater remediation systems.

 Our remediation services and experience include:

 - Site-specific pilot testing

 - Soil Vapor Extraction, Air Sparging, Enhance Air Sparge, and Bio-Sparge